Sahanduiuc/cryptoz/README.md

 - psychological level analysis (fibonacci retracement, support/resistance, round numbers, etc.)
 - predictions using machine learning
 - social data analysis
+- eventually creation of a Web interface / mobile app

 This repo is in a steady development.